abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 So, why is a map useful?
 Well, it obviously has to do with the fact that the points and arrows of the map corresponds to the cities and the roads in the place you are visiting in i.e. due to the very fact that it is a functor, but there is a second aspect as well - maps (or at least those of them that are useful) are *simpler to work with* than the actual things they represent.
 For example, road maps are useful, because they are *smaller* than the territory they represent, so it is much easier to go look up the routes between two given places by following a map, than to actually travel through all of them in real life.

-And functors in programming are used for similar reason - functions that involve simple types like `string`, `number`, `boolean` etc. are ... simple, and least when compared with functions that work with lists and other generic types.
+And type-theoretic functors are used in programming for similar reason - functions that involve simple types like `string`, `number`, `boolean` etc. are ... simple, and least when compared with functions that work with lists and other generic types.
 Using the `map` function allows us to operate on such types without having to think about them and to derive functions that transform them, from functions that transform simple values.
 In other words, functors are means of *abstraction*.

 Of course, not all routes on the map and no functions that between generic datatypes can be derived just by functions between the types they contain.
 This is generally true for many "useful" functors: because their source categories are "simpler" than the target, some of the morphisms in the target have no equivalents in the source i.e. making the model simpler inevitably results in losing some of its capabilities.
 This is a consequence of "the map is not the territory" principle ("every abstraction is a leaky abstraction", as Joel Spolsky puts it).